renovatebot/renovate/docs/usage/configuration-options.md

 This feature supports simple caret (`^`) and tilde (`~`) ranges only, like `^1.0.0` and `~1.0.0`.

-The `in-range-only` strategy may be useful for people preferring to leave the package file unchanged and only do `update-lockfile` within the existing range.
+The `in-range-only` strategy may be useful if you want to leave the package file unchanged and only do `update-lockfile` within the existing range.
 The `in-range-only` strategy behaves like `update-lockfile`, but discards any updates where the new version of the dependency is not equal to the current version.
-Please note that we discourage using of the `in-range-only` strategy unless you strictly need it.
+We recommend you avoid using the `in-range-only` strategy unless you strictly need it.
-Using the `in-range-only` strategy may result in being multiple releases behind without knowing it.
+Using the `in-range-only` strategy may result in you being multiple releases behind without knowing it.

 ## rebaseLabel